INSTALLATION ADVICE - CERAMIC TILES

 A tile saw, cutter or angle grinder with a high quality ceramic cutting blade is the easiest option in terms of cutting tiles.
 You may use a masonry sanding pad at a slow speed in order to smooth out any edges.
 Similarly, sanding is recommended instead of cutting for very small elements in mozaics.

 All glazes are tested with cement grout.
 If you plan on using any other grout please make sure to test for any adverse reaction, eg. discolouration.
 Some designs are suitable for groutless installation, but this is not recommended for either wet areas or kitchens.

 Not all glazes are suitable for wet areas.
-Specifically, metalic glazes, which are susceptible to damage with long term use of cleaning chemicals.
+Specifically, some metalic glazes, which are susceptible to damage with long term use of cleaning chemicals.

 If you plan on laying our tiles on the floor, please contact us beforehand, as a higher temperature glaze and clay are are necessary.
 Not all colours are available with this option.
 Please also note that we recommend a larger size of tile for this purpose, as it will make maintanence far easier.

 In temperate climates where the freeze-thaw process does not occur, our ceramic tiles can be laid as normal.
 Our high temperature tiles have a water absorption of below 1% and will easily withstand freezing winter temperatures.
 Please be aware of the technical needs in laying them properly.
 The subsurface needs to be properly prepared, with waterproof and crack isolation membranes to prevent the substrate cracking.
 Both mortar and grout (or admixtures) must be rated for freeze-thaw resistance and most importantly, there can be no air pockets in either, with over 95% coverage between tile and substrate.